Canon 700D vs Fujifilm X-T10

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 700D and Fujifilm X-T10 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the X-T10 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 700D does not offer wifi capability.
+In contrast, the 700D does not provide wifi capability.

-Both the 700D and the X-T10 have been discontinued, but can regularly be found used on eBay.
+Both the 700D and the X-T10 have been discontinued, but can regularly be found used on ebay.
 The 700D was replaced by the Canon 750D, while the X-T10 was followed by the Fujifilm X-T20.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the 700D and X-T10 can be found, respectively, in the Canon 700D Manual (free pdf) or the online Fujifilm X-T10 Manual.

 So how do things add up?
 Is the Canon 700D better than the Fujifilm X-T10 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.